 We’d like to share a curated list of literacy resources for parents, guardians and families to explore together, compiled by Man Booker longlisted and Cornwall-based writer, Wyl Menmuir.

-It’s now been weeks of staying in, staying safe and… home schooling and distance learning for those with children and young people in your care.
+January 2021 and the country is back in lockdown.
+Now, it’s all about a return to staying home, staying safe and… home schooling and distance learning for those with children and young people in your care.
 Maybe you’re looking for some creative opportunities to provide enriching learning experiences for them whilst give them space to be creative and to enjoy being children.

 Here at Literature Works, we are fortunate to have a brilliant network of writers, partners and friends in our vibrant literature community.
 It’s been amazing to see the wealth of inventive content that has made available online – the many opportunities and resources that bring the joy of words and stories into our homes.
 Thank you Wyl, here they are –

 1. The National Literacy Trust’s ‘Family Zone’ a range of age-appropriate activities and videos.
 Wyl says “the thing that caught my eye about this one was the ‘Newswise Navigator’, helping children make sense of the news.”